 The secondary school was far enough away from even the outskirts of Dublin not to be affected by any of its urban atmosphere.
 If ever there was a picture of rural, wild Ireland in the mind's eye, even in the midst of a bitter chill, it could be found in the flat blue sky, only sparingly strewn with thin lines of clouds, and the lush green hills, which shielded the sudden flatness of the school grounds from the fierce November winds.
 Even the school building, a tall, spired stone work like an overlarge cathedral, would only attract notice in the way it seemed to be a part of the natural landscape, as if it had once been as small as the trees that surrounded it, and had grown right out of the ground into its current state.

-The one lonely road that lead out of Avenshire's valley was not usually very well-traveled, especially not in the middle of a Saturday, but the military caravans didn't have any reason to keep this pretext.
+The one lonely road that led out of Avenshire's valley was not usually well-traveled, especially not in the middle of a Saturday, but the incoming military caravans didn't have any reason to keep this pretext.
 There were forty-five of them at the school gatekeeper's last count, all idling in single-file, and at the rate they were coming another twenty could arrive by nightfall.
 They were large, bulbous creatures, like heavily armored buses, crisp except where they were punctured by large dents.
 There were no windows on them, except in the cab, where a driver in camouflage fatigues could be seen sitting and looking straight ahead, with one hand on the wheel and the other on his FAMAS rifle.
 If any noise could be heard in the cargo holds, it was drowned out by the sound of forty-five thunderous engines.
 The noise was not as old as the hills or the school, but had existed for such a time that nature had swallowed it as a part of itself, just as it had the old building.

 The caravans drew a winding black line to the parking lot, which, along with a gymnasium and a dormitory, framed the school's still, grassy quad.
 There was only one car in the parking lot, a lone caravan parked right in the middle, but the lot was far from empty.
 Large white canopies, which sheltered rows of cheap folding tables, covered almost all of the other spaces.
 There were large white signs fixed to every canopy, which each had messages written in French and English.
 "INSCRIPTION/REGISTRATION," read the sign to the left of the caravan, and "SOINS MÉDICAUX/MEDICAL AID" read the sign to the right.